4 William & Mary scientists were part of Nobel-winning LIGO observation

-Four William & Mary physicists were involved in the same collaboration, which recorded gravitational waves resulting from the merging of two black holes 1.3 million years ago.
+Four William & Mary physicists were involved in the same collaboration, which recorded gravitational waves resulting from the merging of two black holes 1.3 billion years ago.
 The William & Mary collaborators — all co-authors on the paper published in the journal Physical Review Letters — were led by Eugeniy Mikhailov, an assistant professor in the university’s Department of Physics.
 Other LIGO participants were Mi Zhang and Gleb Romanov, who both received Ph.D.s from the department in 2017, and an undergraduate physics student, Hunter Rew ’16.

 Mikhailov’s group joined the LIGO Scientific Collaboration (LSC) in 2012.
 William & Mary is the only Virginia university to participate in the LSC, which includes more than 1,000 members.
 Despite the large number of scientists involved, Nobel rules limit the number of recipients for a single prize to three.